Who do I contact at Middlebury for more information?

 How can I fulfill the "International Experience" requirement?

 We recommend that all students have some type of international professional experience before beginning the fifth year of the integrated degree program.
-This experience could include a semester abroad, internship, or practicum during your time at Middlebury or the summer before you come to Monterey.
+This experience could include a semester abroad, internship, or practicum during your time at Middlebury or the summer before you go to MIIS.
 The Center for Career and Advising Services will help you explore your options.

 What are the basic language proficiency requirements for the integrated degree programs?

 There are different language proficiency requirements for native English speakers and non-native English speakers.
 If you are a native English speaker, you must complete two years of undergraduate coursework in one language.
 However, if you are studying Arabic, you must complete one year of undergraduate coursework for fall entry and one and a half years for spring entry.

 During new student orientation, you will demonstrate your language abilities through a written and oral placement test.
 You must place into a 300-level course for all languages except Arabic.
 However, students who do not place into a 400-level language course may need more than two semesters to complete the language component of their Master's degree.

 Please take a few moments to review the details of our language proficiency requirements.

 What is the placement test like for language?

 There is an oral as well as a written component to the test; the written component is similar to the on-line diagnostic test.